gdha/pi-stories/docs/pi-stories16.md

 ![](img/uptime-kuma-nas.png)

-### The container contents
+### The container image content

 The [directory](https://github.com/gdha/pi4-uptime-kuma-helm/tree/main/container) contains the Dockerfile to build the container image.

-Within Uptime Kuma we can use [apprise](https://github.com/caronc/apprise) which is an interesting tool that we will be using outside this project as well.
+Within Uptime Kuma we can use [apprise](https://github.com/caronc/apprise) which is an interesting tool to send out notifications that we will be using outside this project as well.

 ### Build the Uptime Kuma for ARM64 architecture